 Apply the Gap Analysis Mechanism to all EDA projects and activities (started in 2018).
 A comprehensive analysis of capability gaps in the T&E domain - focused on 2018 Capability Development Plan (CDP) priorities - is currently under way.

-Develop and apply smart EU T&E Capability investment mechanisms, where required (due to start in 2020).
+Develop and apply smart EU T&E Capability investment mechanisms, where required.
 Starting from the results of the T&E Gap analysis studies conducted under Phase 4, the DTEB group will identify cooperation projects and their investment needs with the most appropriate national and European funds for the acquisition and sharing of new capabilities.